TEL:+1 214.698.3233

 FAX:+1 214.571.2971

-Allyson N. Ho is a partner in the Dallas office of Gibson, Dunn & Crutcher and co-chair of the Firm’s nationwide Appellate and Constitutional Law practice group.
+Allyson N. Ho is co-chair of the Firm’s nationwide Appellate and Constitutional Law practice group and partner in the Dallas office of Gibson, Dunn & Crutcher.

-Mrs. Ho is “undoubtedly one of the premier appellate lawyers in the United States,” according to Chambers.
-She has presented over 90 oral arguments in federal and state courts nationwide, including multiple high-stakes cases on behalf of business before the U.S. Supreme Court.
+She has presented over 100 oral arguments in federal and state courts nationwide, including five high-stakes business cases before the U.S. Supreme Court.

-Numerous profiles of Mrs. Ho have appeared in the media.
 The American Lawyer has recognized her in its “Litigators of the Week” column every year for the past four years.
 The National Law Journal has repeatedly featured her on its “Appellate Hot List.”
 Law360 has honored her as an “Appellate MVP,” “Litigation Powerhouse,” and leading member of the “Employment Group of the Year.”
 Texas Lawyer has recognized her as a “Distinguished Leader,” “Attorney of the Year Finalist,” leading member of a “Litigation Department of the Year,” and one of the state’s most “Winning Women.”
 Other profiles include “Texas Appellate Power Couple” (Texas Lawbook, Jan.
-7, 2021), “Three Supreme Court Insiders From Outside the Beltway” (National Law Journal, July 21, 2016), and “A Supreme Month: Lawyer Credits Preparedness in Ability to Argue Two U.S. High Court Cases in Three Weeks” (Texas Lawyer, Dec.
+7, 2021), “Three Supreme Court Insiders From Outside the Beltway” (The National Law Journal, July 21, 2016), and “A Supreme Month: Lawyer Credits Preparedness in Ability to Argue Two U.S. High Court Cases in Three Weeks” (Texas Lawyer, Dec.
 8, 2014).

 Federal and State Appellate Practice